d12frosted/elpa-mirror/melpa/lsp-scheme-readme.txt

 Client for the Scheme LSP server.
-Currently this client only supports CHICKEN 5 and Guile 3, since those are supported by scheme-lsp-server.
+Currently this client only supports CHICKEN 5, Gambit 4.9.4+ and Guile 3.

 ;; Installation

 Make sure your chosen Scheme implementation is installed and on your load-path.
-Implementation support depends on availability of a corresponding LSP server, as mentioned, for now only CHICKEN and Guile are supported.
+Implementation support depends on availability of a corresponding LSP server, as mentioned, for now only CHICKEN, Gambit and Guile are supported.

 On first run you should be prompted to install an lsp server.
 The extension will install it to its cache directory.